crispinalan/talkcalendar/README.md

 sudo apt install libgtk-4-1
 ```

+Copy diphones into the scr directory and use the MAKEFILE to compile.

 I used Geany as the IDE for developing the project as it has an integrated terminal.

-Use the MAKEFILE to compile.

 ### Font Note